Ethiopian National Defense Force: Somalia

 Urban warfare in Mogadishu proved to be especially difficult for the ENDF and caused heavy losses, which had reached unsustainable levels by the end of 2007.
 Thousands of Ethiopian troops had been killed during fierce fighting for Mogadishu during 2007.
-Oxford Analytica observed at the that the Ethiopian military aimed to win a war of attrition against the Somali insurgency.
+Oxford Analytica observed that the Ethiopian military aimed to win a war of attrition against the Somali insurgency.
 ENDF troops were bogged down and facing a multi front war with no prospect of victory.
 By Autumn of 2008, the insurgency controlled more than 80% of the territory that had been previously lost in the invasion.
 As the situation rapidly deteriorated for the military occupation in mid-2008, Ethiopian troops started experiencing desertions.
 The ENDF began to draw down its forces deployed in Mogadishu and across towns in Somalia.
 The occupation had a 'corrosive effect' on the ENDF and the Somalia deployment was viewed as a hardship post.
 By November 2008, insurgency had effectively won.
 The majority of south and central Somalia, along with the capital was now under the control of Islamist factions.
 Ethiopia had redeployed much of its army out of Somalia by the end of the year.
 On 16 January 2009, Ethiopian troops withdrew from Mogadishu.'

 Under the command of Colonel Gabre Heard, nicknamed 'Butcher of Mogadishu', the ENDF routinely bombed civilian areas and killed thousands of civilians.
 Reports of atrocities by forces under his command have made him infamous in Somalia.
 American reporters touring rural Somalia reported that in village after village, locals had described a reign of terror by the Ethiopian army.
 In late 2011, Ethiopian troops returned to Somalia (coinciding with Kenya's invasion) in large numbers for the first time since their 2009 withdrawal.
 In 2014 the Ethiopian troops that deployed to a buffer zone in some parts of southern Somalia were integrated into AMISOM.